 One of our support sangha volunteers came to our weekly meeting troubled by a conversation she had with a neighbor.
 Her neighbor commented that it was a waste of time to meditate with a prison group, that inmates are not serious about practice, and that prisoners simply get out and come back to prison anyway.
 Our sangha volunteer was upset by this comment and brought up the issue for discussion following our meditation.

 These questions deserve examination.
 Do released convicts all simply return to prison?
 Is meditating with prison groups a waste of time?
 The statistics lend credence to those arguments.
-Currently, almost three percent of the U.S. population—over six million people—is either in prison or on parole or probation.
+Currently, almost 3 percent of the U.S. population—over six million people—is either in prison or on parole or probation.
 Recidivism rates indicate that two-thirds of all released convicts reoffend and reenter prison within two years.
 Within three to five years, the numbers climb to almost 80 percent.
 This perpetuating cycle continues to fuel the negative effects of the system.

 But does this mean that prison meditation groups are ineffective, that they are a “waste of time”—or does this demonstrate how potentially valuable they can be and how great an opportunity exists?